eavatar/ava-srv/README.md

 EAvatar Ava
 ==============================
-A simple agent server based on Python runtime.
+A versatile agent for publishing simple web resources.